AI is disrupting the business world as we know it.

 The sales conversion process involves four main steps from the buyer’s perspective: Awareness, Interest, Decision Making, and Action.

 AI can help automate the entire process.
-When it comes to engagement, AI can personalize each website visitor’s content, depending on their profile.
+For example, AI can personalize each website visitor’s content regarding engagement, depending on their profile.

 Remember the tweaks we said AI could help with when it comes to email campaigns and advertisements?
 An AI system could do this automatically, freeing the time of the support and sales team.